 To mix things up I then visited C/O Berlin: a mecca for new and classic photography, sited in a modernist building close to the Zoo Station complex.
 There I saw an engrossing exhibition by Nicholas Nixon: a series of black-and-white photos of his girlfriend and three sisters taken annually since 1975, charting the ladies’ physical maturity.
-I look forward to returning next year for another exhibition if this is the standard.
+I look forward to returning for another exhibition on next visit to the city if this is the standard.

 Dinner: Restaurant ALvis

 For my first evening dining option I decide to stick with a cultural theme and head to this restaurant located in the middle of the East End theatre district in Berlin Mitte (Albrechtstraße 8).
-Housed at the 100-year-old Hotel Albrechtshof, it has a quirky décor which blends the traditional with contemporary, and a menu of creative dishes which reinterprets classic Berlin cuisine, combining local specialities with international influences.
+Housed at the 100-year-old Hotel Albrechtshof, it has a quirky décor which blends traditional with contemporary, and a menu of creative dishes which combines local specialities with international influences.
 Importantly also it has a wine list which contains German wines, from the Brandenburg region surrounding the capital.

-Our affable waiter explains how the restaurant is popular with the pre- and post- theatre crowd, attracted by its monthly changing two-course theatre menu, and also points out the venue’s courtyard hofgarden which provides an oasis of calm during Berlin’s more hot and hectic summertime.
+Our affable waiter explains how the restaurant is popular with the pre- and post- theatre crowd, and points out the venue’s courtyard hofgarden which provides an oasis of calm during Berlin’s more hot and hectic summertime.
 Again, I look forward to returning to re-experience the place in warmer temperatures.